Saga of a Star World: Synopsis

 With the Colonies in ruins, Adama collects as many survivors as possible, and orders every intact civilian ship to take survivors and follow the Galactica.
 They hope that the Galactica can protect this ragtag fleet long enough to find the legendary thirteenth human colony.
 It is called Earth, but the location of this lost colony is known only to the last lord of Kobol, the planet which was the original home of Man, but which was abandoned thousands of years earlier, when the Thirteen Tribes migrated to the stars.
-Helping Adama in the quest for Earth are his son, Captain Apollo, commander of the Galacticas strike wing; Lieutenant Starbuck, the Galacticas best fighter pilot and Apollo's best friend; Lieutenant Boomer, another fighter pilot; and Colonel Tigh, Adama's second-in-command.
+Helping Adama in the quest for Earth are Apollo, Starbuck, Lieutenant Boomer, another fighter pilot, and Colonel Tigh, Adama's second-in-command.

-The Cylon Imperious Leader, determined that no human at all shall survive, orders Baltar's execution after his usefulness is over, but (as retro-actively revealed in the television series version of the film) he is spared at the last moment in order to help the Cylons hunt down the human fleet.

 The Galactica and the fugitive fleet escape the Cylons by crossing the Nova of Madagon, a massive, extremely hot starfield, which the Cylons have mined, and find brief respite on the resort planet of Carillon, where they hope to find food and fuel for their journey.
 As much of the fleet's food supplies were contaminated by pluton bombs during the Cylon attack, the fleet is in desperate straits, and must find a food source soon or face starvation.

 It quickly becomes apparent that there is more to Carillon than meets the eye.
 The fact that Carillon has more than enough food and fuel for the fleet's needs makes Adama wary.
 It is also apparently the largest tylium (fighter fuel) mining facility in that part of the galaxy, as well as a popular gamblers' den, but nobody has ever heard of the place.
 Adama discovers that Baltar was responsible for performing the initial Carillon survey, and reported that tylium was too minimal for mining, and he immediately smells a Cylon trap.